louthy/language-ext/LanguageExt.Streaming/README.nuget.md

 * [`ConsumerT<IN, M, A>`](Pipes/ConsumerT)

 These are the components that fuse together (using the `|` operator) to make an [`EffectT<M, A>`](Pipes/EffectT).
-The types are _monad-transformers_ that support the `MonadIO` trait only (which constrains `M`).
+The types are _monad-transformers_ that support lifting monads with the `MonadIO` trait only (which constrains `M`).
 This makes sense, otherwise the closed-system would have no effect other than heating up the CPU.

-There are also more specialised versions of the above that only support the lifting of the `Eff<RT, A>` effect monad:
+There are also more specialised versions of the above that only support the lifting of the `Eff<RT, A>` effect-monad:

 * [`Producer<RT, OUT, A>`](Pipes/Producer)
 * [`Pipe<RT, IN, OUT, A>`](Pipes/Pipe)